texfaq/texfaq.github.io/FAQ-buildbib.md

-    Tools such as `Xbibfile` (a graphical user interface), `ebib` (a database application written to run 'inside' `emacs`) and
+    Tools such as `Xbibfile` (a graphical user interface), `ebib` (a database application written to run ''inside'' `emacs`) and
     `btOOL` (a set of `perl` tools for building
     BibTeX database handlers) are available from CTAN.